Our April 28 – May 3rd, 2020 USS NOA Reunion in Jacksonville/Mayport, Florida has been cancelled.

 You reunion will be full of exciting tours, especially Mayport Base.

-We want to tank everyone who attended our last reunion in Philadelphia – town full of history, great tours and yes, the famed Philly sandwich.
+We want to thank everyone who attended our last reunion in Philadelphia – town full of history, great tours and yes, the famed Philly sandwich.
 A special thanks to Larry and Pam Robbins, Robert and Dorothy Matlock for hosting the reunion.

 This year’s reunion will be coordinated by John & Beverly LaMonica, Paul Macko and John & Cathy Griffin.